 Raising strong, independent and mindful children seems to be a universal goal for parents.
 I know it’s a goal of ours.
-We want our children to grow up with a strong sense of identity, that it is ok to be themselves; that they are worthy of love, that nobody can tear them down.
+We want our children to grow up with a strong sense of identity, that it is okay to be themselves, that they are worthy of love and that nobody can tear them down.
 Ultimately, the desire for our children to be unapologetically themselves is strong and we want to cultivate this now, and throughout their lives.
 But how?
 How can we teach our children to be themselves?
 One could easily posit and say “throw out all labels” and just let your children be children; let them explore their world and their ideas in a safe, judgment-free manner.
 But, it’s not that easy.
-In fact it’s much more complicated since with parenting we bring our own baggage and insecurities.
-Therefore, it would be foolish for me not to first talk about my identity and my personal journey towards becoming “unapologetically myself.”
+In fact it’s much more complicated since as parents we bring our own baggage of insecurities.
+Therefore, it would be foolish for me not to first unpack my personal story of discovering my identity and becoming “unapologetically myself.”

 In reflecting as I grew older and more aware of myself I remember the nasty epithets thrown at me down the hallways in middle school, on the baseball field or in gym class throughout high school: faggot, fudge packer, worthless piece of shit, you fat fag, you’re a disgusting homo, burn in hell.
 It was hurtful, demeaning and unruly at times.
 Many nasty rumors were started and it hurt so deep that I walked around with my head down and just minded my own business.
 When I needed to be happy on the outside I somehow mustered the strength, but often found myself crying at home trying to make sense of why people saw or even cared that I was different than them.
 I can remember my mom constantly reminding me that, “sticks and stones may break my bones by words will never harm me.”
 At times, though, the words did hurt – they cut so deep and to the very core of my identity, even though I was still trying to decipher and understand the nature of that identity.
 It wasn’t until much later in life I started to care less about others and just started living my truth.
 But it was through this hurt and pain that I arrived at this place.